Prepare to Change Your Life

 The Ayahuasca Dieta

-Working with ayahuasca also involves adherence to a special diet which prepares your body, mind and spirit to incorporate the healing energy of the medicinal brew.
+Working with ayahuasca requires a special diet to prepare your body, mind and spirit to receive the healing energy of the medicinal brew.
 The ayahuasca diet we follow at the Hummingbird Center is consistent with Amazon traditions for healing.
 Diet and healthy eating are essential components of your preparation for working with plant medicines.

 The cleaner your body and system are when you arrive on an ayahuasca retreat, the more beautiful and more productive your time with the medicine can be.
 To get the most from your time with ayahuasca, please abstain from the following foods both before and after your retreats::